 Leadership is never easy, and even for the few natural-born leaders out there, the pressure can be incredibly nerve wracking.
 When people look to you for direction, whether it’s one person or hundreds, the power you wield can make or break a business.
 That is why it is important to consider what it takes to be a great leader.
 It’s your job to encourage, inspire, and motivate your employees, so what’s the best way to do that?
-Below are a few tips you can use to take the first steps at becoming a great leader.
+Below are a few tips you can use to take the first steps to becoming a great leader.

 1. Set Clear Goals